onosproject/onos-config/docs/gnmi.md

 ```

 > For troubleshooting information see [gnmi_user_manual.md](https://github.com/onosproject/gnxi-simulators/blob/master/docs/gnmi/gnmi_user_manual.md)

-### Alternate to gNMI SetRequest in onos-cli
-For convenience, another method of calling gNMI SetRequest on `onos-config` is
-provided through the `onos-cli` tool with [onos config load yaml](./cli.md#Loading configuration data in bulk).
-This allows configuration in YAML to be loaded directly in to `onos-config`

 ## Namespaces
 __onos-config__ follows the YGOT project in simplification by not using namespaces in paths.
 This can be achieved